cbogezi/jekyll-now/about.md

 permalink: /about/
 ---

-I perform interdisciplinary research on wildlife conservation issues, particularly human-carnivore coexistence.
+I perform interdisciplinary research on wildlife conservation issues, particularly human-carnivore coexistence in Washington State.

 ### More Information

 I am currently a graduate student at the [University of Washington-Seattle](http:/www.uw.edu) School of Environment and Forest Sciences [SEFS](http://www.cfr.washington.edu/).
-My lab advisor is [Dr. John Marzluff](http://apps.sefs.uw.edu/Public/People/FacultyProfile.aspx?PID=10).
+My Urban Ecology lab advisor is [Dr. John Marzluff](http://apps.sefs.uw.edu/Public/People/FacultyProfile.aspx?PID=10).

 In 2016, the Bullitt Foundation awarded me their 10th annual Environmental Leadership prize.
 The Bullitt prize is a huge honor for me and encourages me to continue investing in conservation, environment, and education.